cubesatlab/renode/CubeSatChanges.md

 ## Changes of Note in Bitcraze Fork
+There was a project undertaken by some graduate students working in conjunction with Bitcraze to create Renode emulation of the Crazyflie 2.1 back in 2021.
+There is a [Blog Post](https://www.bitcraze.io/2021/04/successful-emulation/) talking about their work, as well as their final [Paper](https://lup.lub.lu.se/luur/download?func=downloadFile&recordOId=9052405&fileOId=9052409).

 This is a compilation of files added/differing in the Bitcraze fork from the main repo.
 This may differ from the end product of the added/modified list above, as we may find there are different changes we do/don't need to make as a result of updates to the main repo or issues found in the bitcraze modifications.
 Each item will have a description of the changes made.
 **Note:** This may not be complete, but was compiled by going through git logs.